 The law school offers a joint-degree J.D./M.P.H. in conjunction with the University of Illinois at Chicago.
 Students in the program must independently matriculate into the UIC School of Public Health.
-The comprehensive curriculum addresses contemporary issues at the intersection of public health, law and medicine.
-Students in the joint-degree program acquire legal tools to help solve Administration.
-This program explores practices and policies in the public sector.

-pressing public health problems; to learn how to impact public policymakers; to explore and understand the empirical assumptions about public health that drive legal decision-making; and to discover how emerging medical technologies and new healthcare delivery mechanisms are likely to be regulated.
+The comprehensive curriculum addresses contemporary issues at the intersection of public health, law, and medicine.
+Students in the joint-degree program acquire legal tools to help solve pressing public health problems, learn how to impact public policymakers, explore and understand the empirical assumptions about public health that drive legal decision-making, and discover how emerging medical technologies and new healthcare delivery mechanisms are likely to be regulated.